 Chapter 3: Employment in a 24/7 Economy: Challenges for the Family

-* Harriet B. Presser INTRODUCTION Over recent decades, the US labour force has been experiencing greater diversity in the nature of employment.
+3. Employment in a 24/7 economy: challenges for the family* Harriet B. Presser INTRODUCTION Over recent decades, the US labour force has been experiencing greater diversity in the nature of employment.
 The total number of weekly hours people are employed has been spreading to both ends of the continuum, so that more people are working very few as well as very many hours (Smith, 1986; US Department of Labor, 2002).
 Which hours people are working has also been changing, with flexitime on the rise (Golden, 2001; US Department of Labor, 1998), and more people working the ‘fringe times’ of the traditional 9–5 working day (Hamermesh, 1999).
 Interestingly, the increasing diversity in work hours has been occurring while the cumulative number of weekly hours people are employed has remained virtually unchanged between 1970 and 2001 (Rones et al., 1997; US Department of Labor, 2002).1 An important but often neglected aspect of temporal diversity is employment that occurs mostly in the evening or night, or on a rotating basis around the clock.
 Although we do not have comparable data over time to rigorously assess the trend in non-day work shifts, there are strong indications that such employment is on the rise as we move toward a 24-hour, 7-days-aweek economy.
 As of 1997, only 29.1 per cent of all Americans worked mostly during the daytime, 35–40 hours per week, Monday to Friday – the ‘standard’ working week.
-Removing the limitation of 35–40 hours, and including those working part-time and overtime, the percentage increases to 54.4 per cent – a bare majority...
+Removing the limitation of 35–40 hours, and including those working part-time and overtime,...

 You are not authenticated to view the full text of this chapter or article.